simongarton/pltfrm/readme.md

 ### Stage 1 : Wthr

 This stage is a simple weather application, which uses the OpenWeatherMap API to retrieve weather data for a given location - where I live.
-It exposes APIs to call for current and forecasted weather, and also stores data in Timescale, AWS's time-series database, that allows me to (a) build up history, and also (b) see how forecasts can change over time.
+It exposes APIs to call for current and forecasted weather, and also stores data in Timestream, AWS's time-series database, that allows me to (a) build up history, and also (b) see how forecasts can change over time.

 ![Diagram](./documentation/images/pltfrm-wthr.png)